yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/azure.md

 ### SSH Key Pairs

 To be able to provision cloud instances with YugabyteDB, YBA requires SSH access.

+Enter the SSH user and port to use by default for machine images.
+You can override these values for custom Linux versions that you add to the Linux Version Catalog.

-The following are two ways to provide SSH access:
+The following are two ways to manage SSH key pairs:

 - Enable YBA to create and manage Key Pairs.
 In this mode, YBA creates SSH Key Pairs and stores the relevant private key so that you will be able to SSH into future instances.
 - Use your own existing Key Pairs.
-To do this, provide the name of the Key Pair, as well as the private key content, and the corresponding SSH user.
+To do this, provide the name of the Key Pair, as well as the private key content.

 ### Advanced